Mumbai: Sameer Wankhede gets relief from arrest till Monday

-Claims Aryan Khan's name was removed at the last minute before filing the charge sheet but the original draft prepared by legal advisors of NCB had his name
+Claims Aryan’s name was removed at last minute before filing charge sheet but original draft by legal advisors of NCB had it

+Sameer Wankhede said he has full faith in the judiciary and the CBI that he will get justice.
+Pic/Ashish Raje

 The Bombay High Court has granted former Narcotics Control Bureau (NCB) Mumbai zonal director Sameer Wankhede interim protection until Monday, and directed him to appear before the CBI on Saturday, for investigation.